 - Opinions are not statements of fact and thus cannot be proven false —An opinion by its very nature is neither true nor false but only an indication of the speaker’s frame of mind.
 However, the line between opinion and statement is not always clear.
 Even expressions couched in terms like “I feel,” “I think” or “In my opinion” can be defamatory if they convey false information.

 Many companies have adopted best practices that prohibit giving out any data about employees, other than to confirm their job titles and dates of employment.
 However, offhand comments on the side can be defamatory.
 What’s more, these communications are usually not protected by the qualified privilege.

 If you believe that an employer or other business associate has uttered harmful false statements about you, the seasoned employment lawyers at Hemmer DeFrank Wessels, PLLC can evaluate whether you have a potential claim for damages based on defamation.
 To schedule a free initial consultation, call 859-344-1188 or contact us online.
-We represent clients in Kentucky, Ohio and Indiana.
+We represent clients in Kentucky and Ohio.